Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 6: Test QR code scanning from printed card

 **Expected Results:**
-- Step 1: Visit details are loaded and displayed
-- Step 2: Printable visit card modal or print preview opens
-- Step 3: QR code image is visible and scannable
-- Step 4: All essential visit information is shown on the card
-- Step 5: Card layout is print-friendly with proper sizing
-- Step 6: QR code can be scanned and decoded correctly
+When a valid visit ID is entered on the Track Schedule page, the visit details should be loaded from the database and displayed, including visitor name, visit date, places to visit, and visit ID.
+Clicking the "Print Visit Card" button should open a printable visit card modal or trigger a print preview that shows a formatted card layout.
+The QR code image should be prominently displayed on the card and be clearly visible and scannable.
+The card should display all essential visit information including visitor name, visit date, list of places to visit, and the visit ID.
+The card layout should be optimized for printing with proper sizing, margins, and formatting that fits standard paper sizes.
+The QR code on the printed card should be scannable and decode to the correct visit ID when scanned by the guard's QR scanner.

 **Actual Results:**
-- Step 1: Visit details are loaded and displayed
-- Step 2: Printable visit card modal or print preview opens
-- Step 3: QR code image is visible and scannable
-- Step 4: All essential visit information is shown on the card
-- Step 5: Card layout is print-friendly with proper sizing
-- Step 6: QR code can be scanned and decoded correctly
+Visit details loaded successfully.
+Print card modal opened.
+QR code displayed clearly.
+All visit information shown.
+Card formatted for printing.
+QR code scanned correctly from printed card.

 **Status:** Passed